 Capture One Pro 11.1 Review

-Phase One’s aim with this Capture One Pro 11.1 release is to provide you with a faster and smoother user experience.
-Apart from new camera and lens support, there are a few areas in which this point release has evolved to achieve that goal.
+Phase One’s aim with this Capture One Pro 11.1 release is to provide you with faster and smoother user experience.
+Apart from the new camera and lens support, there are a few areas in which this point release has evolved to achieve that goal.
 You find them highlighted in this review.